CHECKLINK AI

 BEC Request Inspector

-Review suspicious business requests locally.
+Review suspicious business requests.

 Email Authentication Checker

-Check public SPF, DMARC, DKIM, and MX signals.
+Check SPF, DMARC, DKIM, and MX.

 Email Link Inspector